 1 Kings records Solomon asked for an understanding heart and 2 Chronicles shows him requesting wisdom and knowledge.
 God responded by giving him “a wise and an understanding heart,” granting him the “wisdom and knowledge” needed to do his assignment (1 Kings 3:11-12; 2 Chron.
 7:10, 12).
 When we line up with the Word, humble ourselves, acknowledge our need for help, and ask God for His wisdom for life and purpose, He is more than willing to give us the wisdom we need.

-We have created an FREE, interactive workbook on The Wisdom of Proverbs!
-Get your copy today!
-It is available for download here!
+We have created FREE, interactive worksheets and an EXPANDED workbook on The Wisdom of Proverbs!
+Get your copy today to walk through the book of Proverbs!

 ✓ Comprehensive Questions